raviqqe/ein-design/effect_system.md

 # Effect system

 - Impure functions are injected only as arguments to main functions.
-  - Any modules including standard ones are all pure.
+  - All modules including standard ones are pure.
 - All effects have output.
   - For testability
   - e.g. `sleep : Number -> None | Error`